biggie-boss/LoreRim/README.md

 - Upgradable Spells and Items - UI Resource
 - Unstack Stolen Items
 - Vampire Animations Kill Move - Can cause death issues
+- Vampire Armor Expansion - This mod is fucked beyond repair and just makes vampires little shoeless bitches.
+If somebody wants to patch it, be my guest, I ain't spending anymore time on this mod.
+- Vampire Clothing Expansion - I don't want this either.
 - WiZkiD Carriages

 ***